maddoxg-MechE/maddoxg-MechE.github.io/index.md

 # Maddox Gonzalez
 Mechanical Engineering | BS–MS | Aerospace Thermofluids

 Welcome to my engineering portfolio.
-Below are additional projects in progress, I have completed, and collaorated towards.
+Below are additional projects that are in progress, and that I have completed.

 ## Project Areas
 - 🌉 [IDEAS Competition](Ideas.md)